Thomas Arthur Bisson: Education and early career

 Bisson graduated from Rutgers University in 1923, then went as a Presbyterian missionary to teach English and Classics in Anhui province, China, and then taught at Yenching University in Beijing.
 He studied the Chinese language and developed a sympathy for the anti-imperialist program of the Kuomintang, but was disheartened when Chiang Kai-shek gained control and crushed the left wing, including communists.

 Bisson left China in 1928 to enroll at Columbia University.
 He left Columbia before he could finish the doctoral program, however, to work for the Foreign Policy Association, which had been founded in 1918 to inform the American public about world affairs.
 He later explained that at that time he had a wife and two children: "I went into politics to make a living."

 Between 1934 and 1937, Bisson, under the pseudonym "Frederick Spencer," wrote dozens of articles supporting the CCP in China in China Today, a magazine edited by Philip Jaffe, a left-wing businessman and frequent collaborator with the American Communist Party.
 Financed by the FPA and the Rockefeller Foundation, he traveled in China, including a 1937 automobile trip that he and several friends, including Owen Lattimore and Philip Jaffe, made from Beijing to Yan'an to interview Mao Zedong and other CCP leaders.
 His book Japan in China (1938) was a detailed account of the recent Japanese invasion, based on his own extensive travels in China.
 Although it drew on his trip, Bisson did not publish his detailed account of the Yan'an visit until 1973, immediately after US President Richard Nixon went to China.

-That book, Yenan in June 1937: Talks with the Communist Leaders, is his journal of a harrowing journey, complete with photographs of the CCP leaders and the travelers' canvas-topped touring car being towed out of mud by oxen and by local villagers.
+Yenan in June 1937: Talks with the Communist Leaders is his journal, complete with photographs of the CCP leaders and the travelers' canvas-topped touring car being towed out of mud by oxen and local villagers.